Accessibility Statement

 Here are the essential steps to cat-proofing your home for the arrival of your first cat:

 • Put away your valuables - Cats are curious creatures and love to explore their surroundings.
-Lock away any item that might break as a result of a cat jumping around the house.
+Lock away any item that might break due to a cat jumping around the house.

 • Remove plants toxic to cats - If you have house plants sitting around, put them in a room where your cat will not have access to them.